keshavsingh4522/BasicConcept/README.md

 <summary>DI</summary>

 - It is a design pattern that allows objects to depend on other objects, called dependencies, without creating them directly.
+- It is a software design pattern which enables the development of loosely coupled code.
+Through DI, you can decrease tight coupling between software components.
+It is also known as Inversion-of-Control.

+### There are three types of DIs:
+    Constructor Injection
+    Setter Injection
+    Method Injection

 ### There are 3 types of lifetimes supported by ASP.NET Core for the dependency injection,
 - Transient Service